janchristopherbuen/technical-seo-portfolio/project-technical-audit/project-site-architecture-audit/site-architecture-report.md

 # Conclusion

-The website demonstrates a clear hierarchical architecture where most pages are accessible within two crawl levels from the homepage.
-This structure supports efficient crawling and helps search engines discover content effectively.
+The website demonstrates a clear hierarchical architecture with most pages accessible within two crawl levels from the homepage.
+This structure supports efficient crawling and allows search engines to discover and index content effectively.